 Dr. Durba Chattaraj is an Assistant Professor of Anthropology and Director of Writing at Ashoka University.
 Her research addresses economic and cultural transformations in India in an era of globalization, and is based on eighteen months of fieldwork conducted along National Highway 117, which connects the metropolis of Calcutta to rural and marginal areas in West Bengal.
 Her current research focuses on informality, space and democratic politics in New Delhi.
 Prior to joining Ashoka, Durba was a Senior Fellow in the Critical Writing Program at the University of Pennsylvania for five years.
 At Penn's Writing in the Disciplines Program she worked with a team of colleagues to develop and enhance the university's writing curriculum and pedagogy.
 She also taught popular writing seminars on informal economies, the politics of development, legal anthropology, economic anthropology, global foodways and South Asia Studies.

 Kaustubh Khare is an MA student in Semiotics at Tartu University where his research focus is on built/natural environment, future pedagogies and interrogating 'nature' in Indian political campaigns.
-He works as a developer and UX designer for Blue Sky Analytics and is the co-founder of Khetify, an urban farming social enterprise in Delhi.
+He works as a freelance designer and illustrator and has experience with urban farming.